Marzooq13579/Covid-Tracker/README.md

 # Covid-Tracker
 This  website gives the stats of Covid across the globe.
-You can try it out by clicking the url next to a description.
+You can try it out by clicking the url next to the description.

 This is built with Reactjs, Material-UI and  Covid-19 API